ifyyegwim/Linux-Commands/README.md

 stat (check metadata)

-& - (send a process to the background)
+&  (send a process to the background)

+ps -ef (process status)

+lsof (to see all the open files that a program is making use of)

 ! alphabet (run the last command with the alphabet you input)